fusioncharts/angular-fusioncharts/README.md

 ```

-## Usage / Integration of FusionTime
+## Usage and Integration of FusionTime

 From fusioncharts@3.13.3 and angular-fusioncharts@2.0.5, You can visualize timeseries data easily with angular.